-Each Administrator, after receiving a request for signing, verifies if it had already signed for the requesting voter.
+The Administrator, after receiving a request for signing, verifies if it had already signed for the requesting voter.
 If not, he signs and saves the signature; if he had signed before, the Administrator returns the previously saved data, i.e. the signature of the blinded committed ballot digest.

-After receiving a signature (BB signed) the voter updates it using the blinding factor and verifies its correctness using the original ballot digest and the Administrator's public key.
+After receiving a signature the voter updates it using the blinding factor and verifies its correctness using the original ballot digest and the Administrator's public key.
 This process is repeated until all required t signatures are collected.
 Note that Administrators cannot link the signatures they provided to the vote with the signatures that the voter gets after applying the blinding factor.
-Therefore, concerning the Administrators, the privacy property is assured.